hindman/optopus/README.md

 short-term and long-term support costs.

 The broad theme connecting such matters is to reduce developer hassle as it relates to argument handling.
-Some examples on the Optopus roadmap.
+Some examples on the Argle roadmap.

 #### Efficient Opt configuration API

 When a program needs more than a few Opts, it is not uncommon for some them to have similar configuration needs.
-Optopus includes a simple, minimal-hassle API to query for one or more grammar elements (mainly Opts, but sometimes Variants or Groups) and apply supplemental configurations to all elements contained in the query result.
+Argle includes a simple, minimal-hassle API to query for one or more grammar elements (mainly Opts, but sometimes Variants or Groups) and apply supplemental configurations to all elements contained in the query result.
 Those configurations are applied to the Opts in an additive